 - Safe driving

 **J.D.
-Power’s 2020 U.S. Auto Insurance Study rating for the Northwest region.
+Power 2021 Auto Insurance Satisfaction Study rating for the Northwest region.
 Based on a 1,000-point scale.

-The average cost of car insurance in Montana
+The Average Cost of Car Insurance in Montana

 Insurance prices can vary based on a number of factors.
 When it comes to location, it’s not just about the state you live in.
 Customers in Billings, Montana pay higher insurance rates because of the higher rate of auto thefts in the city as compared to the rest of the state.
 Other relevant factors will include your age, vehicle, driving history and credit score.